emsterdam1/anRNAlab-Protocols/NGS/rRNA-Depletion.md

-Antisense oligo and RNase H depletion of rRNAs
+RNase H depletion of rRNAs
 ================================================================================
 Description: DNA oligos enable RNase H cleavage of mouse or human rRNAs from a sample